ROCm/rocSHMEM/docs/install.rst

 .. note::

-  This installation method requires ROCm v6.4 or later.
-You must build dependencies such as Open MPI and UCX manually, because the distribution packaged versions do not include full accelerator support.
+  This installation method requires ROCm 6.4 or later.
+You must manually build dependencies such as Open MPI and UCX, because the distribution packaged versions don't include full accelerator support.
 For more information, see :ref:`install-dependencies`.

 .. _install-dependencies: